You will love this super filling and tasty Banana Berry Smoothie that is both healthy and kid-approved!

 This incredibly filling fruity smoothie is super quick and easy to make.
 Plus, it’s jam-packed with nutritional goodness: gut-healing okra, antioxidant berries, energy-giving MCT oil, and skin-loving collagen, just to name a few.

-It’s a THM E recipe, sugar-free, low fat, and dairy-free.
-I’ve also included some substitutions to make the recipe AIP-compliant as well (more on that below).
+It’s a nutritious smoothie recipe that is sugar-free, low fat, and dairy-free.
+If you follow the Trim Healthy Mama plan, it would be considered an “E” option.
+I’ve also included some substitutions to make the recipe AIP-compliant (Auto-Immune Protocol) as well.

 And it’s even kid-approved!